 We see gruesome staples on his head early in the film but undeterred he kept going.
 In his small town where he is somewhat a celebrity, he is encouraged to follow his dreams.
 We root for him to make a comeback both as a rider and in life.

 One of the film’s highlights was watching Brady train a horse.
 There we see him in his element, slowly building the trust of the horse.
-We feel their connection and we are optimistic of what may come after, however tragic it may be.
+We understand their connection and we are optimistic of what may come after, however tragic it may be.

 While trying to escape, the horse Apollo got trapped on a barbed wire fence with his leg badly cut that his father had to put the horse down.
 “I got hurt like Apollo did,” Brady says to his sister.
 “But I’m a person, so I got to live.”